TnTech-ECE/CapstoneStarterRepo/Reports/Experimental Analysis Specifications.md

 - Conduct each trial consistently to ensure reliable and comparable results.
 - Record all data accurately and methodically.
 - Organize your data clearly, using appropriate formats such as tables, charts, or graphs for ease of analysis.
+- **Log all components used, damaged, or replaced during the experiment.**